Clinically necessary mental health care, including addiction and recovery

-- The MCG Criteria and/or Kaiser Permanente specific medical necessity criteria for the mental health or substance abuse treatment program are met.
-Note: The MCG and Kaiser Permanente manuals are proprietary and cannot be published or distributed.
+- The MCG Criteria, ASAM Criteria, and/or Kaiser Permanente specific medical necessity criteria for the mental health or substance use disorder treatment program are met.
+Note: The MCG, ASAM, and Kaiser Permanente manuals are proprietary and cannot be published or distributed.
 However, on an individual member basis, Kaiser Permanente can share a copy of the specific criteria document used to make a utilization-management decision.
 If the care of one of your patients is being reviewed by our Mental Health Access Center, you may request a copy of the criteria that is being used to make the coverage determination.
 Call the Mental Health Access Center for more information regarding the case under review.

 - Current diagnosis and symptoms from the Diagnostic and Statistical Manual of Mental Disorders except excluded conditions (as noted in separate section of this manual), are present and the focus of treatment.

-- The patient is experiencing significant functional impairment (i.e. employment, school, social) as a result of current symptoms.
+- The patient is experiencing significant functional impairment (i.e. employment, school, social) resulting from current symptoms.